Matthieu Laurette

-Biography
+Career

 In 2003, Laurette received the Ricard Prize for the most representative artist under 40 y.o. within the French scene.

-Laurette uses various strategies to explore the relationships between conceptual art, Pop art, Institutional Critique, economics and contemporary society.
+Laurette uses various strategies to explore the relationships between conceptual art, pop art, institutional critique, economics and contemporary society.
 His best known works are Apparitions (1993–present), Money-back Products (Produits remboursés) (1991–2001), Citizenship Project (1996–present), El Gran Trueque (2000) and Déjà vu, The International Look-alike Conventions (2000–present), I AM AN ARTIST (1998–present), THINGS: Purchased With Funds Provided By (2010–2020), Tropicalize Me!
 (2011–present) and DEMANDS & SUPPLIES (2012–present).

 In 1993, Laurette declared himself an artist in a French TV gameshow called Tournez manège (The Dating Game).
 When the presenter asked him who he was he replied: 'A multimedia artist'.
 Laurette had sent out invitations to an art audience to view the show on TV from their homes.

 Since his first Apparition on Tournez Manége, Laurette has been developing an ongoing series of what he calls 'Apparitions' on TV and in the media.
 (In French the word Apparition means both 'apparition' and 'appearance').
 Among other shows he has appeared in La Grande famille, Canal +, TV (France) (December 5, 1994), Je passe à la télé, France 3, TV (France) (May 16, 1996), Journal de 13h et Journal de 20h France 2, TV (France) (May 16, 1997).

 Laurette's Apparition: The Today Show, NBC, December 31, 2004, (Guy Debord Is So Cool!)
 (2004) renegotiates the critique of mass media: amongst love message banners and goofy signs being held up by the audience of the outdoor-broadcast of the NBC infotainment show on Rockefeller Plaza in New York, Laurette held a pink cardboard sign stating “GUY DEBORD IS SO COOL!”

 Laurette's Produits remboursés/Money-back Products (1993–2001) was his method of shopping and being fully refunded based on the basic marketing system of the major food and commodities corporations.
 He fed and cleaned himself for nothing by almost only ever buying products with "Satisfied or your money back" or "Money back on first purchase" offers.
 He gained fame in France and abroad at the time appearing on TV and media including in 1997 the French National evening news (Journal de 20h, France 2) and the frontpage of respected daily newspaper Le Monde with the headline 'Tomorrow we will eat for free' (Demain on mange gratis).
 In 1999 the Daily Express in UK featured him in an article titled "The secret of free shopping" and in 2000 the Daily Record named him 'The Freebie King'.
 In 2001 invited by Harald Szeemann curator of the 49th Venice Biennale he presented Moneyback Life! a large retrospective installation combining enlargements of press cuttings, a truck with an integrated TV wall showing TV clips of his Apparitions/Appearances and a life size wax figure of himself pushing a shopping cart full of Moneyback products.